By Joseph Walter

 It's undeniably catchy and its chorus is an absolute ear worm (especially the "Go!
 Go!
 Go!
 Fly!") but it's hard to be upset when considering the sick solo at :33 or the ultra-meta "long live the Power Rangers" lyric that occurs in the full version of the song.

 What sets this song apart almost immediately is its legitimately hard-rock edge, with a rough riff and face-melting shredding to start it off.
 For a kid, this was mind destroying.
-Immediately after this we get the infamous "Go Go Power Rangers," and it's hard not to appreciate the straightforward approach to these lyrics.
+Immediately after this we get the famous "Go Go Power Rangers," and it's hard not to appreciate the straightforward approach to these lyrics.
 The strangest part is that they don't seem cheesy unless you really take a step back and think about it.
 If you're just listening the song or hearing it during the show, no chorus could be more fitting for the martial arts action on screen.

-This song is legitimately one of the legendary, archetypical pieces of Saturday morning intros that will always have its place among the Pop Culture Kingdom.
+This piece is legitimately one of the legendary, archetypical pieces of Saturday morning intros that will always have its place among the Pop Culture Kingdom.
 And while it's not the top of this list, its importance will never be forgotten.

 My only real issue is that, while it made an awesome orchestral appearance in the new film, it wasn't the basis for the score as a whole.